ClassesTechnology and Innovation Strategy (MBA, EMBA)

 Financial Technologies (FinTech)

-Kevin Zhu received his Ph.D. from Stanford University and is Professor of Innovation, Technology and Operations (ITO).
-His work focuses on technology-enabled innovation, next generation of information technologies (big data, AI, FinTech) and their adoption in the business world, economic impacts of information technology, integration of online and offline channels, and how new technologies drive innovation and competition in technology-intensive industries (software, media, telecomm) as well as digital transformation of traditional industries (manufacturing, retail, and financial service).
+Kevin Zhu earned his Ph.D. from Stanford University and is Professor of Innovation, Technology and Operations (ITO).
+His work focuses on technology-enabled innovation, next generation of information technologies (big data, AI, blockchain, FinTech) and their adoption in the business world, economic impacts of information technology, integration of online and offline channels, and how new technologies drive innovation and competition in technology-intensive industries as well as digital transformation of traditional industries.

 He was awarded the prestigious CAREER Award by the US National Science Foundation for his research on digital transformation of enterprises.
 More recently he was honored with the Distinguished Fellow Award by the INFORMS Information Systems Society.
 He was the recipient of an MBA Teaching Award at the University of California and the Academic Achievement Award at Stanford University.

 Major Research Publications